yardsale8/stat110_book/_sources/chp7/chp7.rst

 |image14|

-*
-Questions*:
+.. admonition:: Questions

     1. What do these summaries indicate concerning the relationship between smoking and lung function?

     2. Do you really believe that this is the case?
 If not, can you think of any potential problems with either the study itself or our descriptive methods which might cause the data to display this relationship?

 Next, let’s consider another variable in the study, Age.
 We can use a scatterplot to describe how FEV changes across Age: